binhphanhai/frontend-system-design/docs/react-interview/08-event-handling.md

 # Event Handling in React Interviews

-*Guide to React's synthetic event system, covering best practices for handling, intercepting, and optimizing mouse, input, form, focus, and keyboard events for interview success*
+_Guide to React's synthetic event system, covering best practices for handling, intercepting, and optimizing mouse, input, form, focus, and keyboard events for interview success_

----

 ---